doomdagger/learn-python/ListsDictionaries.md

 * Ordered collections of arbitrary objects
 * Accessed by offset
 * Variable-length, heterogeneous, and arbitrarily nestable
-* Of the category ¡°mutable sequence¡±
+* Of the category "mutable sequence"
 * **Arrays of object references**

 ### List Operations